No. 2 Baylor primed for top after 57-36 win over No. 6 Nova

 The Bears (9-0) never trailed in their first nonconference home game ever against a top-six opponent, this one a rematch of an NCAA Sweet 16 game last March in Indianapolis.
 This Big East/Big 12 Battle matchup featured the teams that won three of the last five NCAA titles.

-Villanova (7-3) shot only 22% (12 of 54) and had several extended scoring droughts while being held to its fewest points in 689 games under coach Jay Wright, who is in his 21st season.
-Wright has won two NCAA titles, both in Texas — in Houston in 2016 and San Antonio in 2018.
+Villanova (7-3) shot only 22% (12 of 54) with several extended scoring droughts in its 689th game under Wright, whose two NCAA titles were both won recently in Texas – in Houston in 2016 and San Antonio in 2018.
+The 36 points tied the fewest by a top-10 team in the shot clock era (since 1985-86), and marked Nova’s first game under 40 points since 1979.

+”We’ve got a really good team, everybody can score 1 through 5.
+But the separator is getting those stops,” Akinjo said. ”We all take pride in our individual matchups.
+We compete against each other every day.”

 Top-ranked Purdue lost to Rutgers on Thursday night, clearing the way for Baylor to move up to the No. 1 spot when the new Associated Press poll comes out Monday.
 Baylor never made it to No. 1 in a poll during the regular season last year on the way to its national title, and last was in that spot during the 2019-20 season.